Agneepath (2012 film): Development

 Karan Johar explained in an interview with The Times of India that he harboured intentions of remaking the original Agneepath ever since its release in 1990.
-Although the film had received critical acclaim over the years, its commercial failure had devastated his father, producer Yash Johar.
+Although the film had received critical acclaim over the years, its commercial failure at the time of release had devastated his father, producer Yash Johar.
 Eventually, the idea of a possible remake materialised on the sets of Karan Johar's fourth directorial venture My Name Is Khan, in which Karan Malhotra was his associate director.
 Johar told Malhotra of his desire to remake the original film and asked him to revisit it again.
 On not directing the film himself, Johar commented, "I am happy directing films on love, romance, and drama.
 That's what I do best.
 I don't think I will be good at an action film.
 So I am not taking the reins of the film in my hand".

 However, Johar maintained that the new film would belong to a different milieu as compared to the original.
 He stated, "We are adapting the film from the original but ours would be a new age version that would fit in well with today's time.
 We really hope that we are able to do justice to the original and make the remake exciting for today's generation."
 Karan dedicated the film to Yash Johar as a tribute.
 In an interview with Filmfare, he added that the protagonist of the film would be "more of an underdog", while the antagonist would be "more flamboyant and menacing" than the original.

 Several changes were made to the storyline of the original film, including the omission of certain characters and the addition of new ones.
-The characters of Krishnan Iyer M.A., played by Mithun Chakraborty and Nurse Mary Matthew, played by Madhavi were done away with and new characters such as Rauf Lala and Kaali Gawde were introduced in the screenplay.
+The characters of Krishnan Iyer M.A., played by Mithun Chakraborty and Nurse Mary Matthew, played by Madhavi were done away with and new characters such as Rauf Lala and Kaali Gawde were introduced in the script.
 Moreover, the characterisation of Vijay Deenanath Chauhan was changed, unlike the original which was inspired by Al Pacino's role in Scarface (1983).
-In an interview with The Calcutta Telegraph, Malhotra explained the adaptation by saying, "The similarity (between the original and this film) lies only in the fact that it is a revenge film; a son seeking revenge for his father's death.
+During an interview with The Calcutta Telegraph, Malhotra explained the adaptation by saying, "The similarity (between the original and this film) lies only in the fact that it is a revenge film; a son seeking revenge for his father's death.
 Unlike Mr. (Amitabh) Bachchan's film, my film starts and ends in Mandwa and is primarily about the conflict between the mother and the son.
 It's a completely new film with a lot of new characters."
 He additionally termed Agneepath to be a "crazily dramatic masala Bollywood film".